Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

-In terms of teaching, I have successfully initiated and taught two masters courses (Bradford: MSc Osteology, Palaeopathology and Funerary Archaeology 1990-1999, and Durham: MSc Palaeopathology 2000-date), along with undergraduate teaching.
+In terms of teaching, I have successfully initiated and on taught two masters courses (Bradford: MSc Osteology, Palaeopathology and Funerary Archaeology 1990-1999, and Durham: MSc Palaeopathology 2000-date), currently teaching at undergraduate and masters levels.

 The sections below record activity within the last 3 years

 External PhD supervision

 I am an external supervisor for a student at the University of Coimbra, Portugal

 Bioarchaeology (based in the Department of Archaeology) - https://www.dur.ac.uk/archaeology/research/research_environment/research_groups/bioarchaeology/

 Centre for the History of Medicine and Disease (based in the Department of Philosophy) - http://www.dur.ac.uk/chmd/

 Centre for Life and Death Studies (based in the Department if Theology) - http://www.dur.ac.uk/cdals/